All Episodes

 And it is not Republican with a small R. Call it what you want.

-But ask yourself if you want those three people, those three senators, deciding how health care happens and is paid for.
+But ask yourself if you want those three people, those three senators, deciding how health care happens and is paid for and who gets it in this country.

-And let's not forget the sound bite from our old buddy Robert B. Reich.
+And let's not forget the sound bites from our old buddy, Robert B. Reich.

-May find the number of that for you, Mike, so that we can get that back on because I got my cue sheet is off.
+Let me find the number of that for you, Mike, so that we can get that back on because I got my cue sheet.

 We are going to have to, if you're very old, we're not going to give you all that technology and all those drugs for the last couple of years of your life to keep you maybe going for another couple of months.